/ 5 min read /

 Conclusion

 As we've seen, when it comes to choosing the right Looker alternatives for your team, we have plenty of business intelligence options to choose from.
-We encourage you to contact these vendors directly if you would like to learn more about their solutions, in order to discover how it might best fit into your team's needs!
+We encourage you to contact these vendors directly if you would like to learn more about their solutions, to discover how they might best fit into your team's needs!

 Di Hoang